 CONNECTING TO YOUR INDUSTRY

-It’s important to not only be a contributor to your local community but also to the community of your industry.
+It’s essential to be a contributor to your local community and your industry’s community.
 It took us a few years to even realize this was a thing.
 Sometimes you don’t know what you don’t know, right?
-Well, we honest-to-God did not know there were groups, at the time, such as the Automotive Service Association, the Independent Garage Owners of North Carolina (where our shop was) (IGO-NC) and professional coaching groups.
+Well, we, honest to God, did not know there were groups at the time, such as the Automotive Service Association, the Independent Garage Owners of North Carolina (where our shop was) (IGO-NC), and professional coaching groups.
 No matter your location, there are groups you can lean on for inspiration, education and networking.
 For instance, the Midwest Auto Care Association (MWACA) and professional coaching organizations such as AutoFixSOS and Automotive Training Institute.
-Interested in finding a professional coach then you’ll want to take a peek at the Coalition of Automotive Management Professionals to get training and connect with a coach or trainer.
+Interested in finding a professional coach?
+Then you’ll want to take a peek at the Coalition of Automotive Management Professionals to get training and connect with a coach or trainer.

 Our first introduction to the industry was actually attending a coaching company’s Saturday event in our town.
 Our eyes were opened – big time!
 We ended up signing on with that company and, at the time, it was a big help to us.
 They pushed us where we needed pushing.
 They held us accountable in areas where we needed that accountability.